Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 A strong pricing strategy can help reduce appraisal problems.

-If a home is priced far above supportable comparable sales, appraisal risk may increase.
+If a home is priced well above supportable comparable sales, appraisal risk may increase.
 This is especially true when the buyer is using financing and has limited additional cash.

 Before listing, sellers should understand: